rnjsxodyd90/Parallel-Corpora-and-LMs/README.md

 # Parallel-Corpora-and-LMs

-Assignment for the Computational Linguistics Class of 2024.
+Project for the Computational Linguistics Class of 2024-b semester.

 Given a small corpus from Europarl, I have
 1. Preprocessed the json file